knative/community/ROLES.md

   - Roadmap.
 Establish and maintain a roadmap for the working group outlining the areas of focus for the working group over the next 6 months.

   - Report.
-Report current status to the TOC meeting every 6 weeks.
+Report current status to the Steering Committee meeting every 6 weeks.

 - Expected to work to holistically maintain the health of the project through: